Old West Choir Fest

-Old West Choir Fest is a show choir competition that was started almost 30 years ago by a local radio station (KMOR).
+Old West Choir Fest is a show choir competition that was started almost 40 years ago by a local radio station (KMOR).
 The competition began as a band competition, show choir competition and hot air balloon race.
-The race has been dropped and the band competition moved to a different weekend.
+The race was dropped for decades (and has recently returned) and the band competition moved to a different weekend.
 The event is a highly educational day for choirs to grow as performing ensembles as well as to have a fun day in the spirit of competition.

 competition is held on the first Saturday of November each